-- i.
-Maintain and annually update an inventory of all your MS4 operations that are impacted by this program. - ii.
+i.
+Main tain and annually update a n inventory of all your MS4 operations that ar e impacted by this progr am.
+WQNEC04889 CITY OF BARTLESVILLE Water Supply (exp 7/4/2027) WQNEC04915 CITY OF BARTLESVILLE Sewerage Systems (exp 7/4/2027) OKR053963 BARTLESVILLE AIRPORT (exp 7/4/2027) NPDES OK0030333 Major publicly owned treatment works (POTWs) w/ Pretreatment Program BARTLESVILLE ii.
 Maintain and annually update a list of industrial facilities you own or operate that are subject to the OKR05, or individual OPDES or NPDES permits for discharges of stormwater associated with industrial activity, that ultimately discharge to your small MS4.
-Include the authorization number or a copy of the industrial NOI form for each facility. - iii.
+Include the authorization number or a copy of the industrial NOI form for each facility.

+- iii.
 Implement and enforce procedures for controlling, reducing or eliminating the discharge of pollutants.
-At a minimum, you must proceed as follows: - (1) Require implementation of BMPs,8 including sediment and erosion controls during (a) routine maintenance, - (b) water line breaks and emergency repairs, and
+At a minimum, you must proceed as follows: - (1) Require implementation of BMPs,8 including sediment and erosion controls during - (a) routine maintenance, - (b) water line breaks and emergency repairs, and